ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 ### Installing Docker and Docker Compose

 Docker is a crucial component that enables us to build, ship, and run applications inside containers.
-Docker Compose, on the other hand, simplifies the process of managing multi-container Docker applications.
+Docker Compose, on the other hand, streamlines the process of managing multi-container Docker applications.
 Here's how to install them:

 1. **Update your server:** Before we start, let's make sure our server has the latest updates.
 Run the following commands:
     ```